techidaily/site-win11-tips/source/_posts/essential-fixes-for-windows-defender-shield-unresponsiveness.md

  In case you have a third party installed on the system, it might be interfering with the processes of Windows Defender, preventing it from updating or functioning properly.

  If this applies to you, we recommend temporarily disabling the security program or uninstalling it.
 You can do this using the Control Panel or the Settings app.
-We have a detailed guide that discusses[how to remove programs in Windows](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) that you can refer to if you need help.
+We have a detailed guide that discusses [how to remove programs in Windows](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) that you can refer to if you need help.

  If you can successfully update Windows Defender after removing the third-party software, then it implies that the program was indeed the culprit.
 In this case, you can switch to a better third-party alternative.
-Here are some[best free antivirus programs](https://www.makeuseof.com/tag/ten-best-antivirus-programs/) that you can consider installing.
+Here are some [best free antivirus programs](https://www.makeuseof.com/tag/ten-best-antivirus-programs/) that you can consider installing.

 ## Get Windows Defender Up and Running Again